Task Force 31: Occupation

 On 1945-08-27, Japanese reported on board the Missouri and their pilots were sent on a destroyer to guide Task Force 31 into Yokosuka Bay.
 Minesweepers did a defensive sweep on the way in as the Japanese had not been able to sweep the approaches.
 That afternoon Task Force 31 anchored in Sagami Wan, just outside Tokyo Bay.

 At 0900 on 1945-08-28, led by USS San Diego, the combat elements of Task Force 31 entered Tokyo Bay and by 1300 they were anchored in Yokosuka Bay.
-Vice Admiral Michitaro Totsuka reported on board the San Diego for instructions on securing and surrendering the Yokosuka base.
+Vice Admiral Michitaro Tozuka reported on board the San Diego for instructions on securing and surrendering the Yokosuka base.
 Around that time, an advance party from the USAAF landed at Atsugi Airfield to prepare it for the L-Day landing of the 11th Airborne Division.

 On 1945-08-29, Admiral Halsey arrived in Sagami Wan.
 Two POWs rescued earlier from the beach convinced him to start the POW rescue operations that day.

 "That evening, for the first time since Pearl Harbor, the ships of the Third Fleet were illuminated.
 As General Metzger later remembered: 'Word was passed to illuminate ship, but owing to the long wartime habit of always darkening ship at night, no ship would take the initiative in turning their lights on.
 Finally, after the order had been repeated a couple of times lights went on.
 It was a wonderful picture with all the ships flying large battle flags both at the foretruck and the stern.
 In the background was snowcapped Mount Fuji.'
 Movies were shown on the weather decks.
 While the apprehension of some lessened, lookouts were still posted, radars continued to search, and the ships remained on alert."

 Before dawn on L-Day, 1945-08-30, three groups of transports and escorts from TF 31 left Sagami Wan for Tokyo Bay.
 At 0558, Marines landed on Fattsu Saki to secure the forts guarding Tokyo Bay, in coordination with the planned 0600 arrival of planes carrying the 11th Airborne at Atsugi Airfield.
 Finding the Japanese had followed the instructions on disabling their guns to the letter, the Marines quickly secured the forts and rejoined the task force at 0845.
 At 0805 a small crew from USS South Dakota boarded the Japanese battleship Nagato and received its surrender from a skeleton crew.
 0930 on L-Day saw the Marines of 1st and 3rd Battalion landing at Yokosuka.
 The Japanese at the Yokosuka base had complied completely by disabling their weapons and removing all non-essential personnel.
 At 1030 the San Diego docked at Yokosuka.
-The formal surrender of the Japanese First Naval District by Admiral Totsuka to Rear Admiral Robert Carney, acting for Admiral Halsey, and Rear Admiral Badger took place at 1045.
+The formal surrender of the Japanese First Naval District by Admiral Tozuka to Rear Admiral Robert Carney, acting for Admiral Halsey, and Rear Admiral Badger took place at 1045.